DanielBros1/Flutter-Food-App/README.md

 <br>
 <br>

-4. **Rating Restaurants:**: Users can browse and rate restaurants based on their unique experiences, contributing to a dynamic community of food enthusiasts.
+4. **Rating Restaurants:**: Users can browse and rate restaurants

-The rating system offering users an intuitive and straightforward way to express their opinions on the restaurants they visit.
+The rating system offering users a way to express their opinions on the restaurants they visit.
 <br>

 <img src="https://github.com/DanielBros1/Flutter-Food-App/assets/112472952/456b8cfc-7e6d-4bb7-a2ae-30e18e3e8ee6" width="400">